sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ## Release number from project

-Cancel your subscription for a specific phone number.
+This POST call allows you to cancel your subscription for a specific phone number.
+Remember, the phoneNumber element must follow the E.164 format and may need to be URL encoded as shown above.

 ```shell
 curl --request POST \